mooballit/spreedly-core-python/README.rst

 Changes
 ------------
+Version 0.4

+* Removed Transaction.add() method and added explicit Transaction.purchase() for Purchase transaction types.
+* PaymentGateway.transaction() will work as before and execute a Purchase transaction by default but has an optional parameter, transaction_type, to still use this wrapper method for an authorize (and subsequent capture) will need to pass transaction_type = 'authorize'.

 Version 0.3

 * Added from_dict method to PaymentGateway to pop 'gateway' tag, now resembles old functionality.
 Variable 'xml' in RequestFailed uses Dictionary Tree instead of ElementTree, added 'errors_field' for easy access of 'errors' in 'payment_method'.